bloominstituteoftechnology/DOM-I/README.md

 * [x ] Fork the project into your GitHub user account
 * [x ] Clone the forked project into a directory on your machine
-* [x ] You are now ready to build this project with your preferred IDE
+* [ ] You are now ready to build this project with your preferred IDE

 ## Task 2: Create selectors to point your data into elements
 * [ ] Create selectors by using any of the DOM element's methods